VidCon: History

+People with disabilities are offered assistance throughout the convention.
+Special accessible seating is provided along with ASL interpreters present in the arena and main stage.

+Viacom acquisition

-In February 2018, Viacom (owner of the Viacom Media Networks and film studio Paramount Pictures) announced that they were acquiring VidCon, as part of its efforts to expand its live events business and expand from TV programming to next-generation entertainment platforms.
-Jim Louderback will remain the CEO of the convention, and co-founder Hank Green will continue to be involved and work closely with the team.
-Its offices will also exist in Missoula, Montana.
+In February 2018, Viacom (owner of the Viacom Media Networks and film studio Paramount Pictures) announced that they were acquiring VidCon, as part of its efforts to increase its live events business and expand beyond television.
+Louderback remained the CEO of the convention, and co-founder Hank Green continued his involvement.
+Its offices continued to exist in Missoula, Montana.
 Internet reception to this acquisition was mixed, with some noting the irony of Viacom acquiring VidCon a decade after their lawsuit against Google and YouTube for copyright infringement.
-Hank Green reassured fans that Viacom's acquisition would allow the convention to flourish.
+Hank Green reassured fans that Viacom's acquisition was a positive development that would help the convention's growth.

+COVID-19 pandemic

 Three conferences were cancelled in 2020 due to the COVID-19 pandemic, and a series of online programming, VidCon Now, became available for registration.

+In 2019, VidCon announced that the 11th U.S VidCon event would be held from June 17, through June 20, 2020, but on March 23, 2020, they announced that all international VidCon events were suspended due to the COVID-19 pandemic including Mexico, U.S, and Abu Dhabi.

+On April 27, 2020, VidCon announced that Australia 2020 would not return in 2020 due to the COVID-19 pandemic and would be on hiatus.

 In March 2021, VidCon announced that it would host its next U.S. conference at the Anaheim Convention Center from October 22–24, 2021, delayed from its usual summer scheduling in order to increase the chance that an in-person event could be held.
 VidCon also announced that TikTok would be the top sponsor of the 2021 event, replacing YouTube who had been the main sponsor since 2013.
 On August 20, however, VidCon announced the cancellation of its 2021 event "due to the recent increases in COVID-19 cases [in California] and evolving health and safety mandates."
 The convention was rescheduled to June 22–25, 2022 in Anaheim.
-The 2023 event was held between June 21–24 and was sponsored by YouTube for the first time since 2019.
-In September 2024, Viacom's successor Paramount Global sold VidCon to Informa.
+In 2022, VidCon announced that it was addding a second U.S. event in Baltimore for 2023.
+The 2023 Anaheim event was held between June 21–24, with YouTube returning as the sponsor; while the Baltimore event was held between September 29–October 1.

+With the flagship convention in Anaheim, International editions such as VidCon London, VidCon Australia, and VidCon Asia have not yet returned.
+A limited expansion has continued in Mexico City, but no other international locations have been announced.